Signs and Symptoms of Brain Injury

 - Loss of consciousness, even briefly

-What Should I Do if I Think I Might Have a TBI?
+What Should I Do if I Think I Might Have a Traumatic Brain Injury (TBI)?

-Brain injuries shouldn’t be taken lightly.
+Brain injuries should not be taken lightly.
 If you or someone you know experiences an impact to the head and develops any symptoms of TBI, seek medical advice even if symptoms seem mild.